 Manufacturers of hot water systems

 The warm-water pumping systems are manufactured by Laing, Grundfos, RedyTemp, and others.
-The demand type systems are manufactured by Chilipepper Sales, Metlund, Taco, and others.
+The on-demand type systems are manufactured by Chilipepper Sales, Metlund, Taco, and others.
 Suggested retail prices range from about $180 to about $800.

 Installing one of these systems not only provides the convenience of fast hot water, but can also save thousands of gallons of water per year.
 A typical family of four can save over 10,000 gallons of water a year.

-Hot water demand systems are environmentally friendly!
+Hot water on-demand systems are environmentally friendly!